 The important thing for pros is knowledge about and skill in concrete, plus all of the other processes: templating, forming, reinforcing, diamond polishing, sealing, installation.
 Labor is by far a bigger cost in creating concrete countertops than materials are.

 Even more important is business management.
-For creative concrete professionals, The Concrete Countertop Institute provides extensive business training and resources, including Project Management processes to increase efficiency and reduce labor costs, and Sales & Marketing training including pricing, a contract, architectural specifications and much more.
+For creative concrete professionals, The Concrete Countertop Institute provides extensive business training and resources, in addition to technical training on concrete and hands-on learning, in The Ultimate Creative Concrete Training.